 There is a Professional Guidance feature allows you and your dental professional to work together.
-Actually share and discuss improvement areas and have your dentist actually program into the app extra brushing time and adjustments to your cleaning modes.
+Actually, share and discuss improvement areas and have your dentist actually program into the app extra brushing time and adjustments to your cleaning modes.

 If you are very friendly with your dentist then I am sure they will help, although I suspect not all will be too worried about seeing your cleaning history as they can often tell, just by looking.

 Online backup is another new feature.
-With an Oral-B account you can never lose data and even share with compatible services for additional insights and benefits.
+With an Oral-B account, you can never lose data and even share with compatible services for additional insights and benefits.
 As the app logs data over the days and weeks, it is impressive to see through the logs how your habits and brushing time changes.

-The Genius range do have one added feature, which is not available with the Smart 6 and that is enhanced tracking/position detection.
-Essentially it used the the front facing camera on your smartphone to track the actual position of the Genius brush inside your mouth when in use.
+The Genius range does have one added feature, which is not available with the Smart 6 and that is enhanced tracking/position detection.
+Essentially it used the front facing camera on your smartphone to track the actual position of the Genius brush inside your mouth when in use.
 It takes this data and displays this on the smartphone screen, giving instant feedback to highlight and direct you to where you have missed and where you need to clean next.

-Good but not without its faults.
+Good, but not without its faults.

 In my opinion, the fact that the Smart 6 does not offer this is no big deal.